 If you're offered a suitable position, you must accept it.
 Whether a job is suitable depends on a variety of factors, including your physical fitness, how long you've been unemployed, what the local job market looks like in your usual occupation, the length of the commute, whether you're capable of performing the position, and whether the job poses any safety or health risks.

 After four weeks of receiving benefits, you will be expected to accept a position outside of your customary occupation, as long as it pays at least 50% of what you used to earn.
 After 12 weeks, union members will be expected to take nonunion positions in their customary occupations.

 If you are eligible to receive unemployment, your weekly benefit rate is 4% of your earnings in the highest paid quarter of the base period.
 The current maximum is $508 per week; the minimum weekly benefit amount is currently $36.
-Ordinarily, you may receive benefits for a maximum of 26 weeks, although The CARES Act has extended this to 39 weeks.
+Ordinarily, you may receive benefits for a maximum of 26 weeks.

 You may file your claim for unemployment benefits online or by phone.
 You can find online filing information, telephone contact information, forms, and addresses of local offices at the website of the Wyoming Department of Workforce Services.